atrivialhero/atrivialhero.github.io/love.md

 These crafty sisters from Las Vegas, Nevada create fun, original accessories for people and pets!
 For people looking for unique style or gifts, they "promise you like!"
 Check out <a href="https://www.etsy.com/shop/ilikeilikedesigns" target="_blank">iLike iLike Designs</a>!

 ***Carey McComas***
 This wonderful spirit is housed in the body of one of the cutest people you could possibly encounter.
-Her fun, folksy ukulele songs incite smiles everytime.
+Her fun, folksy ukulele songs incite smiles every time.
 Her poems inspire.
 Most importantly, her happy energy is contagious.
 Check her out on <a href="https://twitter.com/c_scribble" target="_blank">Twitter</a>.

 ***Phil Jacobson***
 This Chicago-based musician has a smooth voice and a genuine sound that allows him to connect with all audiences.
 Information is available on <a href="http://www.reverbnation.com/philjacobson" target="_blank">Reverb Nation</a>.